pasdeloup/FOFReaderLib/README.md

 Can read extrema files, ie minima/maxima calculted on a grid

-This simple object can only read files.
+This object can read files or directories.
+For directories, only read filename containing "extrema" text.

 See FOFReader.cpp as example, format 5.